chadmcrowell/killercoda-scenarios/cka/database-operator/intro.md

 ### Welcome !

-In this scenario, you'll be able to practice creating an ingress resource in Kubernetes!
+In this scenario, you'll be able to practice installing a postgreSQL database operator in Kubernetes!

 **ENJOY!**